stajics/task-auth-backend/README.md

 # task-auth-backend

-Using mongo, mongoose, passport js , tests using Jest
+Using mongo, mongoose, passport js , Joi validation, tests using Jest

 You need to run mongo db on port 27017